jsimonian/stat159-fall2016-hw03/data/README.md

 ### regression.RData

-RData file containing information on a linear regression of Total Sales vs. TV Budget, again from the Advertising dataset.
+RData file containing information on a linear regression of Total Sales vs. TV Budget and Radio Budget, again from the Advertising dataset.

 ### correlation-matrix.RData